Expert: Monkeypox likely spread by sex at 2 raves in Europe

 To date, WHO has recorded more than 90 cases of monkeypox in a dozen countries including Britain, Spain, Israel, France, Switzerland, the U.S. and Australia.
 On Monday, Denmark announced its first case, Portugal revised its total upwards to 37 and Italy reported one further infection.

+Germany has four confirmed cases linked to exposure at “party events … where sexual activity took place” in Spain’s Canary Islands and in Berlin, according to a government report to lawmakers obtained by the AP.

-Madrid’s senior health official said on Monday that the Spanish capital has recorded 30 confirmed cases so far.
+Madrid’s senior health official said Monday that the Spanish capital had 30 confirmed cases.
 Enrique Ruiz Escudero said authorities are investigating possible links between a recent Gay Pride event in the Canary Islands, which drew some 80,000 people, and cases at a Madrid sauna.

+The monkeypox cases so far have been mild, with no deaths reported.
+Typically, the virus causes fever, chills, rash and lesions on the face or genitals.
+Most people recover within several weeks without requiring hospitalization.

+Vaccines against smallpox, a related disease, are effective in preventing monkeypox and some antiviral drugs are being developed.
+In recent years, the illness has been fatal in up to 6% of infections.

-Heymann chaired an urgent meeting of WHO’s advisory group on infectious disease threats on Friday to assess the ongoing epidemic and said there was no evidence to suggest that monkeypox might have mutated into a more infectious form.
+Heymann chaired an urgent meeting of WHO’s advisory group on infectious disease threats on Friday to assess the outbreak and said there was no evidence to suggest that monkeypox had mutated into a more infectious form.

-Monkeypox typically causes fever, chills, rash, and lesions on the face or genitals.
-It can be spread through close contact with an infected person or their clothing or bedsheets, but sexual transmission has not yet been documented.
-Most people recover from the disease within several weeks without requiring hospitalization.
-Vaccines against smallpox, a related disease, are also effective in preventing monkeypox and some antiviral drugs are being developed.

-In recent years, the disease has been fatal in up to 6% of infections, but no deaths have been reported among the current cases.
-WHO said confirmed cases have so far been the less severe West African group of monkeypox viruses and appeared to be linked to a virus that was first detected in exported cases from Nigeria to Britain, Israel and Singapore in 2018-2019.

-The U.N. agency said the outbreak is “a highly unusual event” and said the fact that cases are being seen in so many different countries suggests the disease may have been silently spreading for some time.
-The agency’s Europe director warned that as summer begins across the continent, mass gatherings, festivals and parties could accelerate the spread of monkeypox.
+The U.N. agency said the outbreak is “a highly unusual event” and said the fact that cases are being seen in so many different countries suggests the virus may have been silently spreading for some time.
+The agency’s Europe director warned that festivals and parties could accelerate spread.

-Other scientists have pointed out that it will be difficult to disentangle whether it is sex itself or the close contact related to sex that has driven the recent spread of monkeypox across Europe.

-On Sunday, the chief medical adviser of Britain’s Health Security Agency, Dr. Susan Hopkins, said she expected more monkeypox cases to be identified in the country “on a daily basis.”
+Still, at a public session on Monday, WHO officials described the outbreak as “containable” and cautioned against stigmatizing affected groups, saying the disease can infect anyone.

-U.K. officials have said “a notable proportion” of the cases in Britain and Europe have been in young men with no history of travel to Africa and who are gay, bisexual or have sex with men.
-Authorities in Portugal and Spain also said their cases were in men who mostly had sex with other men and whose infections were picked up when they sought help for lesions at sexual health clinics.
+Authorities in Britain, Spain and Portugal have said most of the cases identified so far were in young men whose infections were picked up when they sought help for lesions at sexual health clinics.

 Heymann, who is also a professor of infectious diseases at the London School of Hygiene and Tropical Medicine, said the monkeypox outbreak was likely a random event that might be traceable to a single infection.